ocupop/dart4web/src/_codelabs/ng2/1-skeleton.md

   a number as a percentage.

 * The `entry_points` section tells the Angular transformer which file contains the starting point for the app.
-Some apps have multiple entrypoints.
+Some apps have multiple entry points.

 * Pub uses the `dart_to_js_script_rewriter` transformer when building your app for deployment.
-You don't need it unless building a JavaScript version of your app to run in all browsers.

 * Running `pub get` installs the packages that your app depends on, as defined by your app's pubspec.